 Understanding teething signs can help you quickly address your baby’s discomfort.
 These symptoms might look like other behaviors.
 If you can keep an eye out for two or more symptoms you may be able to spot a teether.

-- Spitting up: With an excess of drool your baby may begin coughing or spitting up.
-If you know the signs of
+Spitting up: With an excess of drool your baby may begin coughing or spitting up.
+If you know the signs of normal spit up and reflux, there is no need for worry.
+Spitting up is not only normal for babies, but can be a reaction to dealing with extra drool when teething.

 - Biting: Growing teeth put pressure on the gums.
 As they grow out babies will likely feel discomfort.
 The best remedy for this pressure is counter pressure.
 Counter pressure can be achieved with chewing or biting.
 If baby is biting more than normal when breastfeeding or bottle feeding they may be teething!
 You can explore gumming with your baby with safe objects if you suspect they are teething.